 STG Aerospace pioneered saf-Tglo® in 1995.
 STG Aerospace is the the world’s expert in the application of photoluminescent emergency lighting in the aviation market.
 STG Aerospace is the only manufacturer in aviation of photoluminescent systems designed and produced ‘in-house’.
 STG Aerospace's experts provide honest technical advice to support all customer requirements.

-saf-Tglo® leads the way in design and has done since photoluminescent emergency floorpath marking in aviation was first developed.
+saf-Tglo® leads the way in design and has done, since photoluminescent emergency floor path marking was first developed for aviation.
 Our saf-Tglo® system gives the best possible design performance by a fully sealed polycarbonate track.
-This lightweight product is available in two widths and profiles, with the choice of our PatternMatch™ technology or from a range of 300 colours.
+This lightweight product is available in three widths and profiles, with the choice of our PatternMatch™ technology or from a CMF palette.
 As a sealed system, spillages and everyday dirt ingress are not an issue.
-Other key design features include the ability to conceal carpet edges and fit saf-Tglo® around corners.
+Other key design features include the ability to conceal carpet edges, edge to edge colour and a range of finishes available.

 There are some simple rules that must be followed:

 1. The photoluminescent strips must be installed at floor level along both sides of the main passenger aisle(s) with no significant breaks in the lines.

 2. The saf-Tglo® system must be combined with the more typical battery-powered low- level exit markers to create a so-called 'hybrid' system.

 3. The saf-Tglo® system is mounted on the floor below the seat armrests or adjacent to the cabin structure (galleys, lavatories, cabinets, etc.).

 4. At each over-wing exit, an outboard spur must be installed to provide additional guidance to the evacuating passengers.